 One of our Gold Members experienced offer fatigue, and in response, we launched a high-frequency Six Sigma email spotlight program focused on selling more magazine subscriptions.

 We increased the number of magazine spotlights from the standard 2-3X per week to 5X per week and introduced editorially-driven creative to alternate between offer-driven creative.
-We saw a 70% increase in their TOPX (total orders per 10K email subscribers) from this program.
+We saw a 70% increase in their NOPX (new orders per 10K email subscribers) from this program.

-Email campaigns were planned and measured in 2-week cycles, where we identified the 5 best performing spotlights and the 5 worst performing spotlights in a given 2-week cycle.
-We kept the 5 winners and included them in the next 2-week email cycle, and we replaced the 5 losers with brand new creative.
+Email campaigns are typically planned and measured in month-long cycles, where we identify the best performing spotlights and the worst performing spotlights in a given one-month cycle.
+We then keep the winners and include them in the next month-long email cycle, and we replaced the 5 losers with brand new creative.

 For example, they may be reading your emails on their phone, but prefer to visit your website on their computers to subscribe to your magazine.
 In this scenario, we’d want the consumer to be able to find the same offer on your website as they saw in email.
 This can present a challenge in measuring attribution, but we prefer this approach as it provides a cleaner read on the strength of a particular offer when it’s the only one being promoted across web, email and social.

-While this approach is a significant amount of work, requiring active coordination between editorial and marketing, on-the-spot analytics, great copywriting, and interaction with fulfillment to manage the offers, we have seen it work and strongly recommend all Gold Members try it.
+While this approach is a significant amount of work, requiring active coordination between editorial and marketing, on-the-spot analytics, great copywriting, and interaction with fulfillment to manage the offers, we have seen it work and recommend publishers try it.